-The Institute for Literacy Development is a means through which literacy instructors are given the tools they need to exercise the power of knowledge to foster individual, economic, educational, and social improvement.
+Literacy and Learning is a means through which literacy instructors are given the tools they need to exercise the power of knowledge to foster individual, economic, educational, and social improvement.

 Because of financial limitations, providers often lack the resources and organizational support needed to implement innovative instructional programs for adult learners.
 Our goal is to assist literacy providers in need by seeking out financial resources to help them help the students.

 Training for literacy staff and volunteers provides insight and skills to tackle some of the biggest challenges: assessing adults' progress, improving student retention, accommodating learning differences and disabilities, and addressing diverse learner needs.
 Without these tools, the effectiveness of a program will suffer.